utilyre/uvim/README.md

 - Run `:TSInstall all` to install all treesitter parsers available (useful for syntax highlighting).

-- See `:help lspconfig-all` to get an understanding of how you would setup a language server protocol.
+- See [`:help lspconfig-all`][servers] to get an understanding of how you would setup a language server protocol.

   **NOTE**: Store LSP configurations inside `user/servers.lua` relative to this repository's root.